Coconut oil has been used for millennia as a catch-all health remedy.

 - Monolaurin has potent antiviral, antibacterial, anti-fungal, & anti-parasitic properties against a wide range of microbes.
 It works by lysing the cell, interfering with signal communication on the membrane, disrupting biofilm formation, or preventing microbe attachment or assembly to your cells.

 - When supplementing with monolaurin, start low and work your way up as you may experience "die-off" symptoms from taking too much too soon.
-Work up to a 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day).
+Work up to a 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day if using monolaurin capsules).
 Some monolaurin protocols may call for taking more as long as higher intakes do not trigger die-off.

 - Expanded Monolaurin Articles & Resources